timschlechter/http-with-fallback/README.md

-AngularJS [$http](http://docs.angularjs.org/api/ng.$http) compatible factory which provides a fallback to the last successful response for failing GET requests
+AngularJS [$http](http://docs.angularjs.org/api/ng.$http) compatible factory which provides a fallback to the last successful response for failing GET requests.

 ## The goal
-Always terug status 20x on HTTP GET request
+Always recieve status 20x on HTTP GET request.

-## When to use this
+## When you might use this
-AngularJS applications with offline support, like PhoneGap apps
+When you're building an AngularJS applications with offline support, like a PhoneGap app for example.

 ## When *NOT* to use this
 To perform HTTP GET requests which require authentication/autorisation.
 Seriously, don't...